JustManiak/Nyami/README.md

 Nyami is a Python obfuscator that transforms your source code into a protected, unreadable format while maintaining full functionality.
 Whether you're distributing commercial software, protecting proprietary software, or securing sensitive applications, Nyami provides enterprise-grade protection against code theft and unauthorized analysis.

-Our system uses **dynamic layering** - the number of protection layers changes with each obfuscation, creating a nearly unpredictable output that keeps reverse-engineers guessing!

 ## ✨ Core Features

 ### 🔐 **Code Obfuscation**